-Mass murders (the killing of four or more people at one time) have been rare in New Zealand, particularly before 1990.
+Mass murders (the murder of four or more people at one time) have been rare in New Zealand, particularly before 1990.
 Noteworthy cases before 1990 include the following.

 In 1841 five people were killed on a Bay of Islands farm by Maketū Wharetōtara (aged about 16), the son of Ngāpuhi chief Ruhe.
 Maketū killed his employer Elizabeth Roberton, her two children, Thomas Bull, and Isabella Brind, the granddaughter of Ngāpuhi leader Rewa.
 Abuse by Bull, who worked with Maketū on Roberton’s farm, appears to have prompted these murders.
 Maketū’s father handed his son over to the authorities to avoid conflict with Rewa.
 He was convicted and hanged in 1842.